South Garner High School

 South Garner High School is a school in Garner, North Carolina, near the Research Triangle area.
 It is a part of Wake County Public Schools.
 The mascot is the Titan, and the school colors are platinum and purple.

 History

-The building opened in 2016 for temporary use by Garner Magnet High School students, as Garner Magnet's campus was undergoing renovations.
-The building began operations as South Garner High in 2018.
-It initially opened to first and second-year students (freshmen and sophomores).
+The building that is now South Garner High School opened in 2016 for temporary use by Garner Magnet High School students, as Garner Magnet's campus was undergoing renovations.
+The building began operations as South Garner High School in 2018.
+South Garner High School initially opened to just first and second-year students (freshmen and sophomores).
 The school building has three stories.
 The design is a larger version of the one used for Franklinton High School.